SellCarAdvisor is reader-supported, when you sign up through links on this post, we may receive compensation at no extra cost to you. How We Work.

 How long does the buyer have to transfer the title after we complete the sale?

 The buyer has 15 days to transfer the title and register the car in Washington.
-If they miss that window, a $50 late fee kicks in on day 16, plus $2 for each day after that.
+If they miss that window, the late penalty is $50 on day 16, then $2 per day, max $125.

-As the seller, your job is done once you file the Report of Sale within your own 5-day deadline.
+As the seller, your job is done once you file the Report of Sale within 5 days (excluding weekends and state holidays).
 What the buyer does after that is their responsibility.

 Do I need to get the title notarized when I sign it over in Washington?

-No, Washington does not require your signature on the title assignment to be notarized for a standard private sale.
+No, the title assignment itself never needs a notary; the Affidavit of Loss requires notarization or signing in front of a vehicle licensing agent.
 Just sign the back of the title in blue or black ink, exactly as your name appears on the front.

 When is a Bill of Sale required in Washington?

-Washington requires a Bill of Sale for private vehicle sales when the sale price and date are not already written on the title.
+A Bill of Sale is required when the sale price and date are not on the title.
 In practice, always complete one.

 It protects both you and the buyer, and the DOL uses it to calculate the buyer’s use tax.